 Advantages of the double opt-in method

 - When you use the double opt-in method, you're targeting only those subscribers who really want to hear from you.
-Double opted-in lists have much higher engagement levels over time which translates to more opens and clicks and fewer bounces and unsubscribes.
-In ROI terms, your investment will stay fairly low while your return will increase!
-Check out our blog post for more info.
+Double opted-in lists have much higher engagement levels over time, which translates to more opens and clicks and fewer bounces and unsubscribes.

 - Friends, foes, co-workers, etc. won't be able to sign up other people who didn't give permission to be added to your list.
 This means fewer spam complaints and a healthier list overall.